-IRS Simplified Home Office Deduction (Did You Know, You Can Deduct Your Rent?)
+IRS Simplified Home Office Deduction (You Can Deduct Your Rent)

 Are you self employed and work from home?
-If so, you can deduct part of your rent or mortgage (and more) from your taxes.
-Read on for details about the IRS simplified home office deduction method.
+If so, you can deduct part of your rent or mortgage.
+Read here about the IRS simplified home office deduction method.

 What is the Simplified Home Office Deduction?

 The simplified home office deduction is a method to calculate your home office tax deduction.
-The IRS designed this method to make it easier, and faster for tax payers to calculate their home office deduction.
-Instead of going through the lengthly process of itemizing and calculating each individual home office expense, with the simplified home office deduction all that. you have to do is use one flat rate.
-The simplified home office deduction method became available since the tax year starting Jan 1st 2013.
+The IRS designed this method to make it easier, and faster for taxpayers to calculate their home office deductions.
+Instead of going through the lengthy process of itemizing and calculating each individual home office expense, with the simplified home office deduction all that. you have to do is use one flat rate.
+The simplified home office deduction method became available since the tax year starting Jan 1st, 2013.